 His leadership journey began by volunteering to solve operational issues early in his career as a clinical PA.
 When Texas approved prescriptive authority for PAs, PA Pickard volunteered to help design the implementation process for his institution.
 As a result of these experiences, he was given the opportunity to create, and then interview for, the first PA administrative position in the newly-designated Office of PA Programs at MD Anderson Cancer Center.

-Advocacy for PAs has lead him to other opportunities to serve.
-PA Pickard was the legislative chair for TAPA.
+Advocacy for PAs has led him to other opportunities to serve.
+PA Pickard was the legislative chair for the Texas Academy of PAs.
 During his tenure he strengthened the inclusion of PA trainees and pre-PA students in legislative activity.
 One of his accomplishments was the elimination of PA supervision limits in Texas.